 Let’s start with a global view of how Facebook ads work.
-Then, we’ll focus on the most significant aspects you need to master in order to run them specifically for newsletter growth.
+Then, we’ll focus on the most significant aspects you need to master to run them specifically for newsletter growth.

 With Facebook Ads, companies can create and display relevant ads to their desired target audience on platforms like Instagram, Messenger, and Audience Network.

 Advertisers use the Ads Manager to create ad content, pick their target audience, and decide placement/budget/schedule.

 Facebook leverages its user data to show ads that match the criteria most likely to be of interest to their demographic.

 People who see the ad can interact with it - by liking, sharing, or clicking on it, etc.

 Advertisers track performance through Ads Manager regarding clicks, impressions, and conversions, etc.